Corporate website of Orient Corporation

 Dementia Supporter Training Course

-In December 2024, we held a Dementia Supporter Training Course for employees in cooperation with the Chiyoda Ward Home Support Division, Chiyoda Ward Kagayaki Plaza Counseling Center, and Kyoritsu Women's University of Nursing.
+IIn December 2024, we held a Dementia Supporter Training Course for employees in cooperation with the Chiyoda Ward Home Support Division, Chiyoda Ward Kagayaki Plaza Counseling Center, and Kyoritsu Women's University of Nursing.
 The course aimed to help employees learn and practice how to respond when an employee or their family member develops dementia, or when they encounter someone with dementia while living in the local community.
-More than 70 employees from all over the country participated in the course, and a total of 53 employees working at Kojimachi head office building in Chiyoda Ward were certified as Chiyoda Ward Dementia Supporters.
-Going forward, we will continue to hold Dementia Supporter Training Courses on a regular basis, and employees who have been certified as Dementia Supporters will take on initiatives to support people with dementia in the local community.
+More than 70 employees from all over the country participated in the course, and a total of 53 employees working at Orico's head office building in Chiyoda Ward were certified as Chiyoda Ward Dementia Supporters.
+Going forward, we will continue to regularly hold Dementia Supporter Training Courses, and employees certified as Dementia Supporters will engage in initiatives to support people with dementia in the local community.

 In June 2024, we collaborated with emotivE Inc., Kyoritsu Women's University of Nursing, and Funabashi City to hold a seminar on frailty prevention for Funabashi residents.
-The purpose of the seminar was to deepen Funabashi residents' knowledge on how to live a healthy life, and participants had the opportunity to learn specific information on frailty prevention.
-We will continue to undertake various initiatives through collaboration with local governments, research institutions, and external companies.
-This seminar marks our first initiative in industry-academia-government collaboration.
+The purpose of the seminar was to deepen residents' knowledge about living a healthy life, and participants had the opportunity to learn specific information on frailty prevention.
+We will continue to promote various initiatives through collaboration with local governments, research institutions, and external companies.
+This seminar marks the Company's first initiative in industry-academia-government collaboration.

-In March 2023, Shibaura Institute of Technology, TOPPAN Edge Corporation, and our company have conducted joint research on web service recognition and UI/UX using eye tracking and brain wave measurement, at which we established a new method to analyze whether users are likely to construct unconscious images (mental models) that trigger their actions when they use services.
+In March 2023, we conducted joint research with Shibaura Institute of Technology and TOPPAN Edge Corporation on web service recognition and UI/UX using eye-tracking and brain-wave measurement.
+Through this research, we established a new method to analyze whether users are likely to construct unconscious images (mental models) that trigger their actions when they use services.